Pain management: Exercise interventions

-Physical activity interventions, such as tai chi, yoga, and Pilates, promote harmony of the mind and body through total body awareness.
+Physical activity interventions, such as tai chi, yoga, and pilates, promote harmony between the mind and body through total-body awareness.
 These practices incorporate breathing techniques, meditation, and a wide variety of movements while training the body to perform functionally by increasing strength, flexibility, and range of motion.
-Physical activity can also benefit chronic sufferers by reducing inflammation and sensitivity and boosting overall energy.
-Physical activity and exercise may improve chronic pain (pain lasting more than 12 weeks), and overall quality of life, while minimizing the need for pain medications.
+Physical activity can also benefit people with chronic pain by reducing inflammation and sensitivity and boosting overall energy.
+Physical activity and exercise may improve chronic pain, and overall quality of life, while minimizing the need for pain medications.
 More specifically, walking has been effective in improving pain management in chronic low back pain.

-TENS
+Transcutaneous electrical nerve stimulation

-Transcutaneous electrical nerve stimulation (TENS) is a self-operated portable device intended to help regulate and control chronic pain via electrical impulses.
+Transcutaneous electrical nerve stimulation (TENS) is a self-operated, portable device intended to help manage chronic pain through electrical impulses.
 Limited research has explored the effectiveness of TENS in relation to pain management of multiple sclerosis (MS).
-MS is a chronic autoimmune neurological disorder, which consists of the demyelination of the nerve axons and the disruption of nerve conduction velocity and efficiency.
+MS is a chronic autoimmune neurological disorder that involves demyelination of nerve axons and disruption of nerve conduction velocity and efficiency.
 In one study, electrodes were placed over the lumbar spine, and participants received treatment twice a day and at any time when they experienced a painful episode.
 This study found that TENS would benefit MS patients with localized or limited symptoms in one limb.
-The research is mixed with whether or not TENS helps manage pain in MS patients.
+The research is mixed on whether or not TENS helps manage pain in MS patients.

-Transcutaneous electrical nerve stimulation is ineffective for lower back pain.
-However, it might help with diabetic neuropathy as well as other illnesses.
+Transcutaneous electrical nerve stimulation is ineffective for lower back pain, but it may help with diabetic neuropathy.